-NFPASS :
+NFPASS:

-Definition : Number of spectral passive scalars in the model.
+Definition: Number of spectral passive scalars in the model.

-Scope : Integer between 0 and 5.
-Default value : 0
+Scope: Integer between 0 and 5.

-LNHDYN :
+LNHDYN:

-Definition : Control of the non-hydrostatic model; if LNHDYN=.TRUE. then pressure departure and vertical divergence fields are read in and thus interpolated.
+Definition: Control of the non-hydrostatic model; if LNHDYN=.TRUE. then pressure departure and vertical divergence fields are read in and thus interpolated.
 Else pressure departure and vertical divergence are created.
 Pressure departure field is then fulfilled with zero, while vertical divergence is diagnosed.

-$\mathbf{Scope}\,$: Boolean.
+Scope: Boolean.
 To run the model with this option you need the ALADIN software.